GCC 13 Release Series

 AddressSanitizer defaults to

-on GNU/Linux targets.
-For compatibility, it can be disabled withenv ASAN_OPTIONS=detect_stack_use_after_return=0
+detect_stack_use_after_return=1on GNU/Linux targets.
+For compatibility, it can be disabled withenv ASAN_OPTIONS=detect_stack_use_after_return=0.Link-time optimization improvements:

 LTO supports the newly added jobserver of GNU make jobserver that uses named pipes (